muathabuzir/Laravel-Task/README.md

 <b>Description</b>

 <p>
-    This Clone for search using <a href="https://cse.google.com/cse/">Google Custom Search</a>.
+    This Project for search using <a href="https://cse.google.com/cse/">Google Custom Search</a>.
 </p>
 <p>
     User can save result with comment, edit and delete.